HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 #### Sharding

-Partitioning a blockchain into shards or sidechains is also easier while using a UTXO model.
-While sharding, a user adds a new transaction to one of the sidechains or shards.
-Aggregating spendable transaction outputs and defining the outputs happens on the client side.
-In the account model, each node has to localize the sender's and receiver's account across different shards and edit both.
+Partitioning a blockchain into shards or sidechains is also easier while using the UTXO model.
+Aggregating spendable transaction outputs and defining the outputs happens on the client side, reducing the stress on the overall system.
+In the account model, every node has to localize the sender's and receiver's account across different shards and edit both.

 Of course there is more to sharding then these rather straight forward modifications, and using one balance model over the other comes with second and third-order effects.
 Generally, the UTXO model allows data structure partitioning in a simpler way.

 ### Privacy